syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Convert-with-UWP-cancellation-token).

 N> 1.
 Instance of [ChartToImageConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.OfficeChartToImageConverter.ChartToImageConverter.html) class is mandatory to convert the charts present in the Presentation to image.
 Otherwise, the charts in the presentation are not exported to the converted image
 N> 2.
 The assembly "Syncfusion.SfChart.WPF" is non compliance with FIPS(Federal Information Processing Standard) algorithm policy.